LucasHasting/Number-Conversions-Project/README.md

 # Number Conversions Project

-This repository holds a small side project that converts any base n number to a base m number where 1 ≤ n, m ≤ 36 and both n and m are integers.
+This program converts any base n number to a base m number where 1 ≤ n, m ≤ 36 and both n and m are integers.
 It uses logarithms to convert from base 10 to any base and it uses exponents to convert from any base to base 10.

-All the files are needed, the main file to execute is base-converter.py, make sure all files are in the same directory.

-# IP-Subnet-Calculator

-This program works as a subnet calculator simular to the website [here](https://www.calculator.net/ip-subnet-calculator.html)

 ## Table of Contents